sgupta70/Engineering_4_Notebook/README.md

 ### Assignment Description

-For this assignment we had to wire up an accelerometer and get it to print out the x, y, and z values on the serial monitor.
+For this assignment we had to add on to what we did above and get an LED to light up when it is tilted 90 degress to either side and also wire up a JST battery so it can run without being connected to the computer.
+I used an if statement to turn on the LED when the accelerometer printed out a z value of 90 degrees.

 ### Evidence